Powerlearnproject/se-day1-assignment-KurhulaDee/README.md

-Define prompt engineering and discuss its importance in interacting with AI models.
+Define prompt engineering and discuss its importance in interacting with AI models. prompt enginnering is the process of designing and refining the inputs( or prompts) given to AI models, particularly language models like ChatGPT, to optimize their responses.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.